The engine that powers sustainable organisations

 In view of these regulatory developments, compliance is a major factor for implementing SCRM if you are a large EU-based company.
 Companies that actively monitor supply chain risks are also better able to manage business continuity.

-Lieferkettengesetz and CSDDD don’t tell us how to set up an SCRM, but the law does lay out specific requirements that should be part of your SCRM.
+The Lieferkettensorgfaltspflichtengesetz and the CSDDD don’t tell us how to set up an SCRM, but the law does lay out specific requirements that should be part of your SCRM.
 Let’s go through this below.

 These are the requirements of the due diligence laws in the current European regulatory landscape.
 Translating this into a step-by-step framework, here’s a condensed outline of setting up an SCRM in compliance with the above criteria.